SHOULDER DYSTOCIA BIRTH INJURY & SHOULDER DYSTOCIA DEATH

 - Diabetes: Having preexisting diabetes or gestational diabetes is also a risk factor for shoulder dystocia.

-- Previous Should Dystocia Injuries: having a child with shoulder dystocia in a previous pregnancy can raise your chances of having this kind of birth trauma with a later pregnancy.
+- Previous Shoulder Dystocia Injuries: having a child with shoulder dystocia in a previous pregnancy can raise your chances of having this kind of birth trauma in a later pregnancy.

 - Carrying twins, triplets, or other multiples raises your chances of shoulder dystocia.